 As a graphic designer and illustrator who has created art assets for websites, apps, and even video games, I’ve come up with a battle-tested system for naming files.

 File nomenclature (especially when it is for general usage) is a very divisive and opinionated topic.
-This article will go over some principles of file naming that are universal and some edge cases to consider so that you can develope your own file naming system if necessary.
+This article will go over some principles of file naming that are universal, as well as some edge cases to consider so that you can develop your own file naming system if necessary.

-And of course there’s the huge caveat that all of this depends on the domain you are working in.
+Keep in mind that much of this depends on the domain you are working in.
 There’s no universal system because certain applications have their own requirements (e.g. source code).
-I recommend follow existing rules for the domain that you are in.
+I recommend that you follow existing rules for the domain that you are in.

 But for everyday file naming – and especially art and design files – this is the system I use: